- Windows 11 Hyper-V is great because it creates virtual machines in an individual environment without affecting your

 You can also build a virtual lab to experiment with different operating systems.
-In these terms, you’ll be able to see how programs act, without using more than one device.
-When your experiment is finished, you can simply delete the VM.
+In these terms, you’ll be able to see how programs act without using more than one device.
+When your experiment is finished, you can delete the VM.

 ➡ Scales your IT infrastructure to accommodate larger workloads

-VMs are much easier to manage than physical hardware, and they also do not require acquisition costs.
-You can maximize your server use by allocating its resources more effectively than with physical hardware alone.
+VMs are much easier to manage than physical hardware and do not require acquisition costs.
+You can maximize your server use by allocating resources more effectively than with physical hardware alone.

 ➡ Improves business continuity

 By creating VMS with Hyper-V you can reduce server downtime.
 And why is that?
 Because running workloads can be easily backed up and moved to another server without interruption.